Orlena55/orlena55.github.io/README.md

 * # My home

   I am a **French** woman born in Paris.
-I lived half of my life in Toulouse, a city in the south of France called the "pink city" because the walls look are pink/red in the sun.
+I lived half of my life in Toulouse, a city in the south of France called the "pink city" because the walls are pink/red in the sun.
 ![](https://a.travel-assets.com/findyours-php/viewfinder/images/res70/266000/266415-Toulouse.jpg)

 * # My research